isicnimbizo/isicnimbizo.github.io/content/ta-application.md

 ---
 We are looking for teaching assistants for the Simons Computational Neuroscience Imbizo, a computational neuroscience summer school held in Cape Town, South Africa.

 We are looking for post-doctoral or advanced PhD researchers to join our team as Teaching Assistants (TAs) for the Imbizo in January 2025.
-Please apply [via this link](https://forms.gle/3gtjEbMU7m3muNFa7).
+Please apply by clicking the button below:

 {{<rawhtml>}}
 <a href="https://forms.gle/3gtjEbMU7m3muNFa7" target="_blank" class="btn btn-primary btn-lg col-12">Apply to be a Teaching Assistant</a>
 {{< /rawhtml >}}

 Before you apply, you should have the following documents/information ready:
 1) A brief CV (2-4 pages is fine)